Everything you need to get started on your cloth nappy journey

 I know this can seem like a large initial outlay, but you can start small and build up your “stash”.
 I’ve written a separate post about demystifying the different types of cloth nappies where you can find more information on the types of nappies available.

-• 1 x Nappy bucket/Dry Pail – For at home, a nappy bucket is the best way to store dirty nappies, this is often called ‘dry pailing’.
-Simply get rid of any solids, and store the dirty nappies in the nappy bucket, lined with a mesh laundry bag.
+• 1 x Dirty Nappy Storage– For at home, a nappy bucket/dry pail or a large wet bag is the best way to store dirty nappies, this is often called ‘dry pailing’.
+Simply get rid of any solids, and store the dirty nappies in the wet bag, or nappy bucket, lined with a mesh laundry bag.

 Your mum, Grandma, Auntie etc. may all be full of advice on soaking your nappies, but please note that this is not recommended.
 Washing machines nowadays are easily good enough to do the hard work for you.
 Please see my post for more information on wash routines.

 If you are tight on space, or just if you so wish, you can always use a large waterproof bag instead of a bucket.

 • 2 x Mesh laundry bags – You will need two mesh bags so you can have one in the nappy bucket while one is in the wash.
 No need to empty the nappies out of the bag, the washing machine will do this for you.
 Just make sure that as you dry pail the nappies, all the velcro tabs are fastened and inserts removed.
 These are not needed if you decide to store your nappies in a wet bag.